If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Party Atmosphere Onboard/Theme Cruises

 It’s often the case that a short cruise has a party atmosphere and you’ll generally find a younger crowd onboard.
-I’ve taken two cruises like this, the first was a three-night cruise with Celebrity and the second was a three-night 90s theme cruised with Marella.

-Marella Cruises are all-inclusive by standard so include alcoholic drinks onboard.
-To find out more about why I’d recommend a Marella cruise to families and young cruisers, check out this post: Top 7 Reasons to Take a Cruise With Marella Cruises
+To find out more about why I’d recommend a Marella cruise to families and young cruisers, check out this post:

 Non-themed Party Cruises

-It isn’t just the themed cruises that tend to turn into party cruises.
 If you book a cruise which is 3 nights, particularly if it’s over the weekend there is a chance that you’ll find many birthday parties and people celebrating onboard.

-I took a 3-night cruise over a weekend with Celebrity Cruises.
 It was SO busy with people drinking in the bars on board that it was almost impossible to get a seat or get served at certain times.
 That said, if you book a weekend cruise this should be expected.

 I really didn’t feel as though the cruise provided the true Celebrity experience but I did have a great time.
-I mostly booked the cruise to try the Celebrity Cruises food and that did not disappoint!
+I mostly booked the cruise to try the Celebrity Cruises food – and that did not disappoint!

 It’s worth bearing in mind that short cruises, regardless of location or cruise line can feel like party cruises.

-Celebrity are usually quite relaxed but the weekend I spend onboard was anything but.
+Celebrity are usually quite relaxed, but the weekend I spend onboard was anything but!

-I did take a second cruise with Celebrity which was VERY different from the first.
-To learn how two cruises on the same cruise line, and same ship, can be so different, check out this video >>
+To learn how two cruises on the same cruise line, and same ship, can be so different, check out this video:

 Is a Short Cruise a Good Way to Try a New Cruise Line?

-A short cruise is a good way to try a new cruise line but it’s important to remember that the experience onboard will likely not reflect a longer cruise.
-Short cruises are a great way to explore new cruise ships and try out elements like food and entertainment however certain elements will be different.
+A short cruise is a good way to try a new cruise line, but it’s important to remember that the experience onboard will likely not reflect a longer cruise.

-If the 90s cruise was the first Marella cruise that I had taken I may have thought that all Marella cruises were party cruises because of the all-inclusive drinks.
+If the 90s cruise was the first Marella cruise that I had taken I may have thought that all Marella cruises were party cruises – because of the all-inclusive drinks.
 However, this couldn’t be further from the truth.

 Exploring The Ship

-One of the best things to use a short cruise for is to explore a new cruise ship.
-If you are unsure if you’d like a larger or smaller ship a short cruise can be a great way to find out this as the physical ship itself remains the same regardless of the itinerary length!
+If you are unsure if you’d like a larger or smaller ship a short cruise can be a great way to find out.
+The physical ship itself remains the same regardless of the itinerary length!

-If you’re trying a cruise line that is totally different from anything that you’ve cruised with before a short cruise can be a good option.
 If you’re used to American cruise lines and are considering a British line or an Italian line a short cruise can be a great way to get a taste of the major differences.

 Short Cruises Mean You Can Pack Light

-I am always pretty good at packing light, I’ve taken a two-week cruise with nothing but a carry-on cabin bag before without too much trouble.
+I am always pretty good at packing light, I’ve taken a two-week cruise with nothing but a carry-on cabin bag before, without too much trouble.

 That said, it’s always nice not to have to pack too much.
-For a 3/5 night cruise, it is very easy to cruise with just a small bag especially since shorter cruises often don’t have formal nights.
+For a 3/5 night cruise, it is very easy to cruise with just a small bag, especially since shorter cruises often don’t have formal nights.

-The 3 night Marella cruise I took was on board the Marella Explorer, we actually had 16 drawers in our inside cabin, 16!
-We only had 3 days worth of clothes so could have realistically spread out our clothes across all 16 drawers if we wanted to…
+We only had 3 days’ worth of clothes so could have realistically spread out our clothes across all 16 drawers if we wanted to...

 Less Choice of Cruising Time

-Short cruises tend to be for fixed dates and it’s not possible to choose other dates.
-For the majority of cruises, the cruise will be repeated over and over and so if you need to cruise a week later or a week earlier you can often do this without changing the itinerary.
+For the majority of cruises, the cruise will be repeated over and over so if you need to cruise a week later or a week earlier you can often do this without changing the itinerary.

 This gives you lots of flexibility to choose your cruise dates.